autocrossblog/autocrossblog.github.io/_posts/2011-10-31-mounting-a-video-camera-behind-your-car.md

 title: Mounting a video camera behind your car
 date: '2011-10-31T00:46:54+00:00'
 permalink: mounting-a-video-camera-behind-your-car
-image:
+image: gopro-behind.jpg
-categories: [ 350z, Nissan, GoPro, Video ]
+categories: [ 350z, Nissan, GoPro, Video, Camera ]
 ---
 Today was the first event in the San Francisco Region's slush series.
 I decided to head out and try to dust some of the rust off, and last night decided to build a camera mount for the car.
 After seeing the GoPro HD Hero2 launch video, I decided it was time to try to start getting more interesting video.

 Earlier this week I attempted to do something interesting with video on my bicycle for [https://www.bicycletips.com](https://www.bicycletips.com) but the video turned out pretty bad.